iotaledger/iota.py/docs/tutorials.rst

 We have seen this part before.
 Note, that now we import more objects which we will use to construct our transaction.

-Notice ``testnet=True`` in the argument list of the API instantiation.
-We tell the API directly that we will use the devnet/testnet.
+Notice ``devnet=True`` in the argument list of the API instantiation.
+We tell the API directly that we will use IOTA's testnet, known as the devnet.
 By default, the API is configured for the mainnet.

 .. literalinclude:: ../examples/tutorials/02_send_data.py
    :lines: 7-8